Surviving Sexual Assault and Rape

 Emotional injury is a part of sexual assault or rape.
 Just as your physical health needs attention, your emotional well-being also needs attention.
 Talking to a knowledgeable and sensitive counselor who knows the trauma of sexual assault and understands the challenges of recovery can help you deal with feelings, make decisions, and get your life back on track. http://www.k-state.edu/counseling/

-The Women's Center welcomes women and men seeking information and assistance with a variety of issues.
+The Center for Advocacy, Response, and Education welcomes women and men seeking information and assistance with a variety of issues.
 An advocate -- someone to work with and for you -- can help you explore available options and see that your needs and rights are respected.
 You may want someone to help you talk with your family, your landlord, your instructors, your spouse, or your lover.
 You may want information and support as you decide whether to report the assault to law enforcement and/or university authorities.
-Books, pamphlets, and other information about sexual assault and rape are available at the Women's Center.
+Books, pamphlets, and other information about sexual assault and rape are available at the Center for Advocacy, Response, and Education.
 There is even information that can help friends of rape survivors deal with the trauma and aid the survivor as well.

 1-800-656-4673 [24/7 hotline]